-South Te Aro/Memorial Precinct
+South Te Aro/ Memorial Precinct

 The project is to create a precinct plan to guide future development in the area.
-Key aspects of the plan will be the creation of a National War Memorial Park, and steps to make more effective use of the small streets - providing easier movement and a sense of community.
+Key aspects of the plan will be the creation of a National War Memorial Park, and steps to make more effective use of the small streets providing for easier movement and a sense of a local neighbourhood.